 Pitt’s mythic presence in Fight Club is almost overbearing, hard to look away from but beckoning all the same.
 A lot can be written about how much Durden is informed by Michael Kaplan’s costuming, and for sure, the ostentatious clothes are a key part of the character.
 But it’s Pitt who makes sure his problematic icon remains fascinating when he’s shirtless and covered in blood, all fists and fire.

 6. By the Sea (2015)

-In Angelina Jolie’s directorial work By the Sea, Pitt and Jolie play a couple in a disintegrating marriage who go to the coast of France to heal themselves, but instead start spying on their neighborhoods through a hole in the wall.
+In Angelina Jolie’s directorial work By the Sea, Pitt and Jolie play a couple in a disintegrating marriage who go to the coast of France to heal themselves, but instead start spying on their neighbors through a hole in the wall.
 But the plot isn’t the point.
-The film is a mood poem about desire, longing, the body, and personas we create for ourselves.
+The film is a mood poem about desire, longing, the body, and the personas we create for ourselves.
 Pitt’s spikes his usual persona with an element of sloppiness.
 He’s alcohol-soaked and full of yearning.
 In one of the movie’s best moments, Pitt walks into the bathroom to talk to Jolie.
 “You look beautiful laying there.
 Maybe I don’t say that enough,” he tells her, his eyes downcast, wounded.
 This is a man brought low, hungry for affection, for a healing in his marriage, and his every gesture radiates with sorrow.

 5. Moneyball (2011)